benjamin-rood/gitbook-tech-notes/docs/2019/remapping-caps-lock.md

 #### Overview

-Print current modifiers with `xmodmap`:
+Print current modifiers with the `xmodmap` tool:

     xmodmap:  up to 4 keys per modifier, (keycodes in parentheses):